Home

 Independent local radio stations with regional variations (including BBC local radio stations) are transmitted on separate DAB multiplexes.
 The frequency allocations are designed to minimise co-channel interference between regions. this means that reception of DAB stations from several different regional transmitters may be possible with a suitable high gain DAB aerial.

-Extending DAB to other areas of the UK now looks increasingly uncertain and the widespread complaints over DAB's inferior audio quality compared to traditional FM broadcasts haven't helped DAB's market share to grow.
+Extending DAB to the more rural areas of the UK now looks increasingly uncertain and the widespread complaints over DAB's inferior audio quality compared to traditional FM broadcasts haven't helped DAB's market share to grow.

 An up to date list of UK DAB transmitters will help you assess DAB coverage in your particular region.
 A UK map showing DAB multiplex channel allocations may also help if you are interested in assessing reception of more distant DAB stations and DX'ing.